The page has been translated by Gen AI.

 • Bound: Normal connection

-• Click the Edit button, modify the resource, then click the Save button to apply changes
+• Click the Edit button, modify the resource, then click the Done button to apply the changes

-• When editing content, click the Diff button to view the changed content
+• When editing content, you can click the Diff button to view the changes

-Account InformationCheck basic information about the Account such as Account name, location, creation date and time
+Account InformationCheck basic information about the Account, such as name, location, creation time, etc.

 Table.
 PV detailed information items

-2. Click PV under the Storage menu on the Service Home page.
-You will be taken to the PV List page.
+2. On the Service Home page, click PV under the Storage menu.
+2. Go to the PV List page.

 3. On the PV List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-4. PV List page, select the item you want to delete.
-Go to the PV Details page.
+4. Select the item you want to delete on the PV list page.
+4. Go to the PV Details page.

 5. Click Delete PV on the PV Details page.

-6. Notification confirmation window appears, click the Confirm button.
+6. When the notification dialog appears, click the Confirm button.

 Caution